Naoki0513/nova-click/README.md

 ---

-## Capabilities
+## Why Nova?

-- Automate browser operations using only natural language instructions
+Amazon Nova is ideal for browser automation with its fast processing speed and large context window.
+It efficiently understands extensive webpage data and smoothly executes natural language commands for browser operations.

 ---